ucb-rit/savio-training-containers-2021/containers.md

 No Modulefiles Currently Loaded.
 ```

+- Approach 2
+- Launched MPI processes from the host
-- Rely on the MPI implementation available on the host
+- Rely on the MPI implementations provided on the host
-- Can expand to multiple nodes
+- Can expand to multple nodes

 ```
 [wfeinstein@n0000 singularity-test]$ mpirun -np 64 --hostfile host singularity exec mpi3.1.0.sif /opt/mpitest